fqantonio/aqua/JOURNAL.md

 ## July ##

+### Idea

-Idea: Design and build a small-scale, autonomous catamaran (1.2m) capable of carrying a 10 kg payload.
-The vessel should have a 2-hour operating endurance and be constructed primarily from sustainable materials (70% or more).
-A key feature is the ability to easily integrate internal and external sensors, with a focus on cost-effective and simple repairability
+Design and build a small-scale, autonomous catamaran (1.2m) capable of carrying a 10 kg payload with 2-hour operating endurance and be constructed primarily from sustainable materials (70% or more).
+A key feature is the ability to easily integrate internal and external sensors, with a focus on cost-effective and simple repairability.

 This vessel could be used as a platform for maritime engineering training and aquatic bioecochemistry or water quality assessment.

 It will uses modeling and 3D printing with PLA, with the possiblility of exploring new ecofriendly materials: environmentally friendly from the very begining of the conceptualization until the moment that is out of service.

-The control, in a early stage, is run by radio and GPS way points.
+The control, in a early stage, is by radio and GPS way points using Mission Planner of ARDUPILOT software opensource community.
 If needed could have an avoidance system.
-We will use ARDUPILOT, an open-source autopilot software suite.
+ARDUPILOT, is an open-source autopilot software suite where mission Planner is a product.

-The energy system use 4S4P two bateries
+The energy system should use Samsung 18650 cells in a two bateries 4S4P setting in paralell (16.8 V).
+This system can be charged with solar pannels or a 220 V home energy source.

 For the spare parts it should have cheap components easily available on the market.

+It all strated here, at FAB ACADEMY 2019, held in FCT FAB LAB at Nova University: https://fabacademy.org/2019/labs/fct/students/antonio-gomes/projects/final-project/

 # 2023